This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - More than 50 breaths in 1 minute for infants 2 months to 1 year of age

 - More than 40 breaths in 1 minute for a child 1 year and older

 - The skin between your child's ribs or around his neck goes in with every breath.

 - Your child's cough gets worse, or it sounds like a barking cough.

-- Your child has a cough or fever that does not get better within 5 days.
+- Your child's cough does not get better with treatment.

 - You have questions or concerns about your child's condition or care.

-- Medicines may be given to stop the cough, decrease swelling in your child's healthcare provider.
-Your child may need medicines to treat allergies or decrease swelling in his airways.
-If your child has a bacterial infection, he may need antibiotics.
+- Medicines may be given to stop the cough, decrease swelling in your child's airways, or help open his or her airways.
+Medicine may also be given to help your child cough up mucus.
+If your child has an infection caused by bacteria, he or she may need antibiotics.
 Do not give cough and cold medicine to a child younger than 4 years.
 Talk to your healthcare provider before you give cold and cough medicine to a child older than 4 years.